Skip to main content

 End-of-life planning can also help you and your loved ones save money, in more ways than one.
 Here are some ways different parts of your end-of-life plan can put your loved ones in a better financial position:

-Make sure your money goes to the right people and place: In your will, you can choose your beneficiaries to make sure your assets and property go to the right individuals.
-Without a will, it’s estimated that the average descendant could lose access to an average of $29,297.
+• Makes sure your money goes to the right people and places: In your Will, you can choose beneficiaries to ensure your assets and property go to the right individuals.
+Without a Will, it’s estimated that a descendant could lose access to an average of $29,297.

-Minimize estate administration taxes: By taking the time to carefully structure your assets, policies, and your estate plan, you can minimize the amount of estate administration taxes – leaving more money for your loved ones.
+• Minimizes estate administration taxes: By carefully structuring your assets, policies, and estate plan, you can reduce estate administration taxes, leaving more money for your loved ones.

-Provide income replacement through life insurance: Life insurance provides your loved ones and beneficiaries a lump sum payment.
-This can reduce the financial burden in the event of your death.
-It is designed to replace your income to support their daily living expenses.
+• Provides income replacement through life insurance: Life insurance provides your beneficiaries with a tax-free lump-sum payment, which helps to reduce their financial burden in the event of your death.
+Your loved ones can use the death benefit to keep up with mortgage payments, debt and daily living costs.

 Compare life insurance quotes with us today